Patent Box and Optimization for Technology Companies – Highgate

 • a computer program which is the result of development by the taxpayer;

-The Patent Box also allows taxpayers to benefit from this exemption from income tax if they derive income from the sale of products which are the result of research and development carried out by the taxpayer and which are wholly or partly based on an invention protected by a patent or a technical solution protected by a utility model.
+The Patent Box also allows taxpayers to benefit from this exemption from income tax if they derive income from the sale of products which are the result of research and development carried out by the taxpayer and in the manufacture of which an invention protected by a patent or a technical solution protected by a utility model has been wholly or partially used.

 How much will the Patent Box save